Or how I like to call it - 2018: The Year We Made Contact!

 But without a Design System to support the style guide, you end up with just a pattern library.
 Probably a consistent one, but lacking the design standard rules that, when assembled together, make any application an coherent extension of your brand.

 Sara Gonçalves and Ricardo Alves, talked about this, Accelerating UI Development, Atomic Design, Screen Templates and even The Theory of Everything.
 Ok, maybe not the last one.
 But they were able to show OutSystems at an atomic level, making a very cool parallel with Brad Frost’s methodology!

-OutSystems UI provides you an Design System by default, that dictates the styles and behaviors of the UI patterns.
-And is then materialized on the new Screen Templates.
+OutSystems UI provides you an Design System by default, that dictates the styles and behaviours of the UI patterns.
+And is then materialised on the new Screen Templates.
 These are ready-to-use screens, that you can adapt to your own needs, using the Replace Data feature, making it a great UI development accelerator!

 If you want to learn more about the development of these screens, check Dinis Carvalho’s article.

 Another great feature, it’s the new version of the Device Detection.
 It’s now client-side, injecting CSS classes to the body element (based on browser, operating system, orientation and device).
 This is a great tool to define the responsive behaviour of OS UI patterns and even your own custom CSS!

 Speaking of which, myself in person, talked about Responsive Patterns.
 Aside from the dad jokes (if you were there, sorry for that), I focused on showcasing how the responsive behavior is handled on OS UI.
 Either through the default rules we provide out-of-the-box or, on top of that, the customization available on the patterns, using parameters.